Greg Williams (American football coach): College

 Williams' coaching career began as an intern with Arizona State University in 2003 and as an assistant coach at the College of DuPage from 2004 to 2005.
 Williams spent two years (2006–2007) as Arkansas Tech University's defensive backs coach and recruiting coordinator before working the 2008 season as the University of Pittsburgh's secondary coach and graduate assistant.

 NFL

 San Diego Chargers

 In 2009, Williams was hired by the San Diego Chargers as their assistant linebackers coach.
-He held that position for four seasons before shifting to the team's assistant secondary coach from 2013 to 2015.
+He held that position for four seasons before becoming the team's assistant secondary coach from 2013 to 2015.

 Indianapolis Colts

 In 2016, Williams was hired by the Indianapolis Colts as their defensive backs coach under head coach Chuck Pagano.

 Denver Broncos

 In 2018, Williams was hired by the Denver Broncos as their defensive backs coach under head coach Vance Joseph.

 Arizona Cardinals

 On February 6, 2019, Williams was hired by the Arizona Cardinals as their cornerbacks coach under defensive coordinator Vance Joseph and head coach Kliff Kingsbury.